jhammarstedt/katacoda-scenarios/ghactionDemo/step3.md

 #### Step 1: Check-out GitHub repository

-`uses: actions/checkout@v2` is an action that checks-out our repository under $GITHUB_WORKSPACE, so our workflow can access it.
+`uses: actions/checkout@v2` is an action that checks out our repository under $GITHUB_WORKSPACE, so our workflow can access it.

 `persist-credentials: false` We need a GitHub auth token to enable our scripts to run authenticated git commands.
-This auth token is removed during post-job clean up by default.
-This command allows us to opt-out of this so that our auth token is persistent.
+This auth token is removed during post-job clean-up by default.
+This command allows us to opt out of this so that our auth token is persistent.

 `fetch-depth: 0` By default, only a single commit is fetched.
 This command allows us to fetch all history for all branches and tags.